 What to expect from Fidelity International's strengths-based recruitment process

 Fidelity International’s graduate selection process is based on strengths rather than competencies.
-TARGETjobs caught up with two early careers talent acquisition managers at Fidelity to find out what this means for you.
+We caught up with two early careers talent acquisition managers at Fidelity to find out what this means for you.

 The competency-based interviews Fidelity previously used assessed whether candidates had the basic ability to work at the asset management firm.
 By contrast, strengths-based interviews help Fidelity’s recruiters to get a sense of your future potential.
 As Dave says, ‘We’ve deliberately moved away from a process where we rely on competency-based questions.
 We’re much more interested in the core strengths that motivate someone in the workplace.’

-Fidelity uses strengths-based assessment methods at various stages of the application process: the pre-recorded video interview, the face-to-face (or Skype) interview and the assessment centre.
+Fidelity uses strengths-based assessment methods at various stages of the application process: the online strengths assessment, the pre-recorded video interview, the Skype interview and the assessment centre.

 Example graduate interview questions at Fidelity